rubinaantony/Performance-Management-JSP/PerformanceReview/README.md

 The following are the capabilities for the Employee user
 ```
 * List of performance reviews requiring feedback
 * Add Feedback
 ```

 # Design Description

-Here the user have the provision to login to the application using their username and password, based on their role the are redirect to the admin and employee page respectively.
+Here the user have the provision to login to the application using their username and password, based on their role they are redirected to admin's and employees page respectively.
 Admin has the provision to add, update, delete and view employees.
 They also have the provision to add, update and  view performance review, and they can assign employees to participate in another employees performance review.
 Employees can view the performance review assigned to them for reviewing.
 They also have the provision to add feedbacks.

 ## Technologies used

 * Java
 * Oracle
+* JSP
+* HTML5
+* CSS
+* Apache Tomcat v8.0 Server

 ## Assumptions made
 Admin has the provision to manage employees and create  performance review and assign it to other employees for reviewing.

 ## Authors

 **Rubina Brijith Antony**